It was on a hot, summer day in Waterford Wisconsin, 1956, that my friend Jim Scarry bumped into me and asked, “Have you heard about Elvis?”

 At that time, Con Merton managed just about every band of any notoriety, including the Robbs, the Messengers, and the Next Five.
 And Con badly wanted to get a hold over the Destinations as well.
 Judas had been in contact with Con Merton, and tried to convince the other members of the band that Con should manage the Destinations.
 At one point, I confronted my friend Fred Hadler, since he and I had started the whole Destinations thing.
 I asked Fred why this other member, who we had invited to join us, would now be dictating our future.
 I came to realize that this was a mutiny, and I had been given an ultimatum.
 The damage ran so deep that my alternatives were either to accept a new manager or lose an entire band.
 One of the hardest things I ever had to do was tell my brother, Patrick--my former babysitter--that his services were no longer required as the Destinations’ manager.
 Henceforth, Con Merton became the manager, and the band took a new direction.

 The Destinations started to record the songs I had written earlier.
 These recording sessions occurred at RCA Studios, at Navy Pier in Chicago.
 The idea was that the guys would lip-synch to the recordings when the group performed on the Art Roberts Swinging Majority show.
-Among the songs we recorded at that time were Hello Girl, With You, Colleen (written for Colleen Covert, one of my high school girlfriends), It’s All Over, Baby (written at school during study hall), and Remember When (written in collaboration with my mother over a cup of tea, as she reminisced about meeting my father).
+Among the songs we recorded at that time were Hello Girl, With You, Colleen (written for Colleen Covert, one of my high school girlfriends), It’s All Over, Baby (written at school during study hall), Remember When (written in collaboration with my mother over a cup of tea, as she reminisced about meeting my father), and Whole Lotta Lovin'.

 Yes, it was during those sessions at Navy Pier that we recorded a demo of Hello Girl.
 After appearing on Art’s show for the very first time, he really liked the band and asked us to be a regular every week.
 He mentioned to Con Merton that it would be advisable for the band to come out with a record.
 We all concurred that Hello Girl would make a strong plug side for a 45.